SonOfLilit/kleenexp/README.md

 If you use regular expressions in code, (e.g. to specify HTTP routes, input validation, or string search patterns), `re2` will make your codebase much more readable while keeping 100% backwards compatibility, requiring minimal effort to switch.
 Definitely switch.

 If you heavily use regular expressions in a text editor, before you make the switch make sure your editor has a plugin or external utility to enable `re2` support, since using the online translator would become tiresome if done a lot.
-Plugins currently exist for `vim`, `emacs`, and `Sublime Text 2`.
+Plugins currently exist for `vim` and `emacs`.

 ## Syntax

-The traditional regex
+The traditional regex:

 ```(\d+) Reasons To Switch To re2, The (\d+)th Made Me ((?i)Laugh|Cry)```